vllm-project/vllm/.github/PULL_REQUEST_TEMPLATE.md

 ## Note for large changes

 For major architectural changes (>500 LOC excluding kernel/data/config/test), we would expect a GitHub issue discussing the technical design and justification.
-Otherwise, we will tag it with `rfc-required` and might not take a look at the PR.
+Otherwise, we will tag it with `rfc-required` and might not go through the PR.